Bertinus/gene-graph-analysis/README.md

-# Analysis of Gene Interaction Graphs as PriorKnowledge for Machine Learning Models
+# Analysis of Gene Interaction Graphs as Prior Knowledge for Machine Learning Models

 Repository for the paper "Analysis of Gene Interaction Graphs as PriorKnowledge for Machine Learning Models"